ItsMadPig/chat_with_paxos/README.md

 4. Paxos object - object imbedded in servers that allow the servers to

+number of servers is stored in InitCliNum = 3 in loadbalancerrpc/proto.go

 Everything assumes that the Load balancer does not fail and is always running (Load Balancer Router) First, load balancer waits for all servers to connect.
 Once all are connected, service to client begins If another server with different ID tries to connect to the server after it already initialized, don't allow.